kloggenberg/port-scanner/README.md

     python port_scanner.py 192.168.1.1
     ```

-2. When prompted, enter the range of ports to be scanned in the format `start-end`:
+2. Optionally, specify the port range and timeout:

     ```sh
-    Enter port range to scan (e.g., 20-80): 630-640
+    python port_scanner.py 192.168.1.1 -p 20-100 -t 1
     ```

-3. The script will scan the specified range of ports and output the results in numerical order.
+3. The script will scan the specified range of ports, output the results in numerical order, and display any retrieved banners for open ports.

 ## Example Output